Jab We Met: Production

+Development

-Pre-production work on the film began in early 2007 when Shree Ashtavinayak Cine Vision Limited announced that director Imtiaz Ali would be directing the then real-life couple Shahid and Kareena Kapoor in their first "full-fledged romantic drama".
+In early 2007, the Shree Ashtavinayak Cine Vision Limited announced that director Imtiaz Ali would be directing the then real-life couple Kareena Kapoor and Shahid Kapoor in their first "full-fledged romantic drama".
+Teddy Maurya, worked as an art director on the film and later acted in it too.

+Casting

-When Ali began casting for the film, Preity Zinta and Bobby Deol were his first choices to portray Dhillon and Kashyap respectively but were eventually replaced by Kareena Kapoor and Shahid Kapoor respectively, the former when Zinta refused to do the film.
+When Ali began casting for the film, Preity Zinta and Bobby Deol were his first choices to portray Dhillon and Kashyap respectively, but were eventually replaced by Kareena Kapoor and Shahid Kapoor respectively, the former when Zinta refused to do the film.
+While, Shahid Kapoor agreed to the film because he "loved the script", Kareena Kapoor revealed that Shahid "convinced" her to do the film.
+The film marked Shahid and Kareena's fourth project together after Fida (2004), 36 China Town (2006) and Chup Chup Ke (2006).

 On the two lead actors, Ali commented, "I wanted a girl who could look natural in scenes where she misses the train.
 She had to be without make-up, someone who could be hyper, talkative and interesting but not irritating.
 I was never a fan of her [Kareena] and hadn't seen too many of her flicks, but I just knew Kareena was perfect as Geet [...]
 [On the other hand], When I met him [Shahid], I realised he wasn't the forgettable actor that he comes across in several of his movies.
 He has gone through a lot in life and that maturity had never been brought out.
 He was perfect for the role of a young, mature, quiet guy."

+Tarun Arora was cast as Anshuman, opposite Kareena Kapoor.
+While, Saumya Tandon was cast as Geet's sister, Dara Singh as Geet's grandfather, Pavan Malhotra as Geet's uncle, Kamal Tiwari as Geet's father, Kiran Juneja as Geet's mother and Divya Seth as Aditya's mother.

+Filming

 The film was shot throughout the Punjab region, and filming started on 20 March 2007 in Chandigarh and later headed to Shimla and Manali, where the crew filmed a song on the Himalayas and the Rohtang Pass.
 Manish Malhotra served as the costume designer.
 The summer shots in Punjab of the haveli were filmed in Nabha near Patiala.
 While shooting the last schedule of the film in Mumbai, sources had indicated that the lead pair had broken up.
 Though the media projected it as a publicity stunt for the film, it was later confirmed that the couple had indeed parted ways.
-The title of the film was decided by a popular vote; moviegoers had a choice between Punjab Mail, Ishq Via Bhatinda ('Love via Bhatinda') and Jab We Met.